 So, the first of the Three Monkeys of creativity are the Sunshine Yellow creative personality types.

-Emotions rather than tasks are what drives them.
+Emotions drive them rather than tasks.
 They like to work with people, rather than with things.
-Sunshine Yellows get great energy from anything new and shiny.
+Sunshine Yellows get their energy from what’s new and shiny.
 They bring great energy and buzz to everything they do.

-These can be very positive attributes when you need creative work done.
-Sunshine Yellows are unafraid to try new things.
+These are positive attributes when you need creative work done.
+Sunshine Yellows aren’t afraid to try new things.
 They positively buzz on pushing boundaries, without fear.
 These types love to produce creative work that’s shocking, disruptive and breakthrough.
 If that’s the sort of creative work you need or want, Sunshine Yellow creative personality types are a good choice.

-You’ll typically find them as creative directors in agencies.
-Or, running ideation and creative thinking workshops.
-You’ll also find them prolifically appearing as guest speakers at events, and very active on social media.
-They love an audience and love an audience listening to what they say.
+You’ll often find them in agency creative teams.
+Or, running idea generation and creative thinking workshops.
+They often appear as guest speakers at events, and are very active on social media.
+They love an audience, especially when the audience listens to what they say.
 Creative yellow types love when an audience basks in their creative brilliance.